Video Dearborn’s Arab-American Festival

 Last weekend was the 14th Annual Arab-American Festival, where people from all over the U.S. and parts of Canada flocked to partake in the culture, music, and arts of the Middle East.
 Not to mention carney-run amusement rides (watch those fingers!)

-The largest festival of it's kind, the Dearborn festival drew 250,000 to the city's growing Warren Avenue over the Father's Day weekend.
-That's down from the 300K of last year but still a remarkable number given the current economic climate.
+The largest festival of it’s kind, the Dearborn festival drew 250,000 to Warren Avenue over 3 days.
+That’s down from the 300K of last year but still a remarkable number given the current economic climate.

-Between musical acts there were 30 international food booths to check out, a craft tent, children's programming and, of course, coffee cup readings and henna.
+Between musical acts there 30 international food booths to check out, a craft tent, a children’s program and, of course, coffee cup readings and henna.

 It’s all over now but the festival will, of course, return next year.
 In the meantime click on the YouTube video below to watch Dearborn’s incredible diversity in action!